High Tide Advisors

 • About Us

-The Technical Founder's Dilemma: Building Great Security Technology Isn't Enough
+Why Cybersecurity Companies and Founders Struggle To Grow: The Technical Founder's Dilemma, Building Great Security Technology Isn't Enough

 You've built innovative cybersecurity technology that solves real problems.
 Your product works.
 Early customers see value.
 But growth has stalled, and you're not sure why.
 You're not alone—this is the defining challenge facing cybersecurity founders today.